aperson31415/math_olympiads/README.md

    - SMC
    - Kangaroos
    - Cayley, Hamilton, Maclaurin MO's
-3. American Olympiads
-   - AIME
-   - USAJMO
-   - USAMO
-   - AMC 10 & 12
-4. Other Olympiads / Problems
-   - Chinese (translated)
-   - USSR (translated)
-   - Assorted Problems
-5. International Olympiads
-   - IMO
-   - TT
-   - Putnam?
-6. Books
+3. Books
    - General / Problem Solving / Proofs
    - NT
    - Combinatorics
    - Geometry
    - Algebra
    - Other
+4. Other
+   - Random problems and stuff

+PS: American, Chinese, Russian, International Olympiads are available at the AoPS link above, so not included here